Your shopping cart is currently empty.

 Poplar Origin

-Poplars (Populus) are deciduous trees belonging to the willow family (Salicaceae).
+Poplars (Populus) are deciduous trees belonging to the genus Populus within the willow family (Salicaceae).
 They are widespread in many parts of the world, particularly in Europe and North America.
-They grow as shrubs or deciduous trees and can reach heights of up to 30 meters.
+They grow as shrubs or trees and can reach heights of up to 30 meters.

 In Roman mythology, the poplar was considered a symbol of mourning and death.
 To honor the dead, it was customary for the Romans to plant poplar trees along roads.

-The leaves of the poplar are heart-shaped to egg-shaped and arranged alternately.
-They are green and shiny on the upper side and silvery hairy on the underside.
-In autumn they turn yellow to reddish.
-Poplars bloom in spring, with the male and female flowers growing on different trees.
-The male flowers form long, green catkins and the female flowers are smaller and have fewer petals.
-After flowering, the poplar fruits form, the so-called poplar catkins.
-They are round, seed-rich capsules that hang on long stems and fall off in autumn.
+The leaves of the poplar are heart-shaped to ovate and arranged alternately.
+They are green and glossy on the upper surface and silvery-hairy on the underside.
+In autumn, they turn yellow to reddish.
+Poplars flower in spring, with the male and female flowers growing on separate trees.
+The male flowers form long, green catkins.
+The female flowers are smaller and also arranged in catkins.
+After flowering, the poplar's fruits, known as poplar catkins, develop.
+These are rounded, seed-rich capsules that hang from long stalks and fall off in autumn.

 Poplar care and location